jmgoodman/Dash-TestProject/README.md

 Note to self: see https://devcenter.heroku.com/articles/git-clone-heroku-app for how to clone that. (avocado-app-2022) See the app live at https://avocado-app-2022.herokuapp.com/
 TODO: figure out how to de-deploy and clean up your account...

+## tutorial-snapshot
+I added a snapshot of the html for the webpage I link to up top.
+For posterity.